ropensci/roweb3/content/blog/2022-11-29-multilingual-publishing-en/index.md

 ## Language representation

-The Spanish-speaking R community has been very active and growing in recent years, and has undertaken various translation activities for technical materials such as books, cheat sheets, guides, and datasets.
+The Spanish-speaking R community has been very active and growing in recent years, and has undertaken various translation activities for technical materials such as books, cheatsheets, guides, and datasets.

 In 2017, several Latin American R-Ladies began translating the R-Ladies' [Code of Conduct](https://github.com/rladies/starter-kit/wiki/Code-of-Conduct#spanish) and their Rules and Guidelines into Spanish.

-In 2018, the R community in Latin America collectively translated the [R for Data Science](https://es.r4ds.hadley.nz/) book into Spanish.
+In 2018, the [R community in Latin America collectively translated](https://youtu.be/kuHjpdgkSxg) the [R for Data Science](https://es.r4ds.hadley.nz/) book into Spanish.
 This included the translation of all the data sets used in the book, which were compiled in the [datos](https://github.com/cienciadedatos/datos) package, making it an excellent tool for teaching.

-The community continued with the translation of [Teaching Tech Together](http://teachtogether.tech/es/index.html) and contributed to the translations into Spanish of the [Posit CheatSheets](https://posit.co/resources/cheatsheets/?type=translations/#translation-12), [The Carpentries](https://software-carpentry.org/lessons/)’ and [The Programming Historian](https://programminghistorian.org/es/) lessons.
+The community continued with the translation of [Teaching Tech Together](http://teachtogether.tech/es/index.html) and contributed to the translations into Spanish of the [Posit Cheatsheets](https://posit.co/resources/cheatsheets/?type=translations/#translation-12), [The Carpentries](https://software-carpentry.org/lessons/)’ and [The Programming Historian](https://programminghistorian.org/es/) lessons.